 V-Nee and Yvette both attended the Diocesan schools and university in the United States.
 V-Nee studied at Williams College and then Columbia University Law School.
 He returned to Hong Kong to build several successful fund management businesses and is an avid wine collector and trader.
-He married Mira Yeh in 1994 and the two have one daughter, Nadya who attends Milton Academy in Massachusetts, US.
-V-Nee and Mira are fond of enjoy boating and skiing and support a variety of environmental and educational causes.
+He married Mira Yeh in 1994 and the two have one daughter, Nadya who attends Williams College.
+V-Nee and Mira are fond of boating and skiing and support a variety of environmental and educational causes.

 Yvette studied at Stanford University, UCLA School of Business, and Stanford Law School.
 She returned to Hong Kong in 1997, helps manage Hsin Chong International Holdings and is Chair of The Yeh Family Philanthropy.
 Yvette married Dr. Carl Fung, a US trained cardiologist, in 1991 and the two have two daughters, Camille and Carina.
-Camille studies at Philips Exeter Academy in New Hampshire, US and Carina studies at Chinese International School in Hong Kong.
+Camille studies at The New York University Tisch School of the Arts, and Carina studies at The Thacher School in California.
 Carl and Yvette enjoy traveling to exotic destinations with their daughters and are deeply involved in educational and arts-focused institutions and charities.

 The Yeh family enjoys traveling and eating together as often as possible.
 All of the family members are involved in personal charitable giving and look forward to new endeavors through the Yeh Family Philanthropy.